Skip to main content

 Project setup and services

 Cordon is project-first.
 By default, each project has its own cordon.toml with its own routes and credentials.
 A user scope is also available for tools that operate across projects. cordon setup writes ./cordon.toml in the current directory by default, or to the path specified by --config.
-Certificates are stored under ~/.config/cordon/projects/<namespace>/certs/, outside the project tree.
-Setup does not install a background service.
+Certificates are stored outside the project tree; see Scopes for exact paths.
+Setup does not install a background service automatically.
+In interactive mode it may offer to install one; --yes skips service install by default.
 To run cordon as a launchd/systemd service for a project, install the service explicitly after setup:

 cordon service install my-project --config ./cordon.toml